streamflow-finance/StreamFlow-Finance.github.io/README.md

-# StreamFlow Finance
+# Streamflow
 ### By buidlers, for buidlers.

-StreamFlow Finance is a suite of payment-related products on Solana.
+Streamflow is a suite of payment-related products on Solana.

 We're bringing:
 - Token vesting